klever-io/klv-bridge-eth-go/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about mx-bridge-eth-go
+about: Ask a question about klv-bridge-eth-go
 title: "[QUESTION]"
 labels: ''
 assignees: ''